dpanshu5/Udacity-Capstone-Project-Starbucks/README.md

 This repo contains 4 files.There is a notebook available here to showcase work related to the above questions and wrangling process.
 There are 3 data files used to address the above qustions

-- portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
+- portfolio.json or csv - containing offer ids and meta data about each offer (duration, type, etc.)
-- profile.json - demographic data for each customer
+- profile.json or csv- demographic data for each customer
-- transcript.json - records for transactions, offers received, offers viewed, and offers completed
+- transcript.csv - records for transactions, offers received, offers viewed, and offers completed

+- Model Data.csv is the output of the functions in "prepare_data.py" file using which model data was prepared.
+Since it takes more than 20 minutes to run it in real time I have added its output so that any user could load it and save time

 **Problem Statement**